DylanVann/gatsby-transformer-cloudinary/README.md

 After that depending on the types you want to extract from it it will apply transformations on it using Cloudinary.

+Features:
+- Optimize images.
+- Optimize videos.
+  - e.g. Convert video into `mp4`, `webm`, and `jpg` to create an HTML5 "GIF" with a poster.
+- Transformations happen on Cloudinary's servers.
+  - This means they are generally much faster and more likely to be cached than using `gatsby-transformer-sharp`.
+  - Cloudinary also includes extra functionality like using multiple subdomains.

 ## Install

 ```bash